 One of Jammy Toast’s greatest friends has died only two days after learning he had cancer.
 Motorhead frontman and former Hawkwind member Lemmy passed away after a short battle with a very aggressive cancer.
 Lemmy joined Hawkwind in 1972 and sang on their biggest hit single Silver Machine before being sacked following his arrest for drugs possession on a Hawkwind tour of America and Canada.
 He went on to form Motorhead – the name is US slang for someone who takes speed – in 1975 and recorded 22 albums, including Ace of Spades, as he became one of music’s most recognisable voices and faces.

-By now Father Christmas will be back at the North Pole and hopefully enjoying a good rest after what must have been the most hectic of night’s work imaginable.
+We first posted this tale of Santa last year, but it is always worth giving Father Christmas a second thought.
+By now he will be back at the North Pole and hopefully enjoying a good rest after what must have been the most hectic of night’s work imaginable.
 No one works harder than Father Christmas or travels further in the name of work.
 We set Einstein the task of working out some of the figures involved and the results are quite startling.
 If you assume that Santa visits all the homes of all the Christian children in the world and that the average household has three children and that all the houses are evenly distributed around the world then Santa travels 212million miles.

 John Cleese has revived his famous hotelier Basil Fawlty but only for a TV advert, 36 years after Fawlty Towers closed its doors.
 Cleese has recreated the 1975 scene in which a frustrated Fawlty berates his broken down car before giving it a “damn good thrashing” with a branch from a nearby tree.
 Cleese agreed to rewrite the scene for Specsavers opticians as he thought it would be “genuinely funny”.
 The ad sees Fawlty lose his patience with a sat-nav and take out his anger on the wrong target – a police car.